MelvinCERBA/CryptoViz/_Infra/README.md

 # CryptoViz Infrastructure

-This repository contains all the infrastructure-as-code (IaC) files for the CryptoViz project.
+This repository contains all the infrastructure-as-code (IaC) files for the CryptoViz project, as well as the local emulators of Confluent Cloud and Cloud SQL.

 ## Tools